fangyiwen/YiwenFang-Book/README.md

 `export default` is used if a single function is being exported.
 * Create transform and bundle by implementing `loaders` in Webpack.
 The Webpack configuration is defined in `webpack.config.js`.
 * Create libraries bundle by using Webpack to include third-party libraries directly from a CDN. `splitChunks` is used to create two bundles, one for the application code and another for all the libraries, called `app.bundle.js` and `vendor.bundle.js`.
+* Create hot module replacement to change modules in the browser while the application is running, instead of refreshing.
+HotModuleReplacementPlugin's `accept()` is used to accept the changes to a module which is rebuilt and received in the browser.

 ---